-In this article, learn about the symptoms of catatonic depression, as well as treatment options and how to cope.
+In this article, learn about the symptoms of catatonic depression, treatment options and how to cope.

-Catatonic depression is a subtype of depression characterized by not speaking or seeming to be in a daze for a prolonged period.
+Catatonic depression is a subtype of depression where a person does not speak or appears to be in a daze for a prolonged period.

-A person with catatonic depression does not respond to what is going on around them and may be silent and motionless.
+A person with catatonic depression does not respond to what is happening around them and may be silent and motionless.

-Doctors classify mental health disorders and dysfunctions using criteria in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5).
+Doctors classify mental health disorders and dysfunctions using the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5–TR).

 The most common symptoms associated with catatonia are mutism (not speaking) and stupor (the state of being in a daze).